Best Antihistamine For Vertigo

 Top Antihistamine Options for Vertigo

-Meclizine stands out as the gold standard for vertigo treatment, offering the longest duration of action with relatively mild side effects.
+Meclizine is the gold standard antihistamine for vertigo, offering the longest duration of action with relatively mild side effects.
 Most people find 25mg provides effective relief for motion sickness and acute vertigo episodes without excessive drowsiness.
 Its 12 to 24-hour effectiveness makes it convenient for all-day protection during travel or known trigger situations.
+It is also the antihistamine most commonly recommended by doctors specifically for vestibular disorders.

 Dimenhydrinate works faster than meclizine but requires more frequent dosing every 4 to 6 hours.
 This makes it ideal when you need rapid symptom control but can manage multiple daily doses.
 Many people prefer Dramamine for short-term situations like boat trips or amusement park visits where quick relief matters more than convenience.